speechbrain/speechbrain/README.md

 The output will be saved in *exp/<outdir>* (relative to current working dir).
 Both detailed logs and experiment output are saved there.
-Furthermore, less detailed are output to stdout
+Furthermore, less detailed logs are output to stdout.
 The experiment script and configuration (including possible command-line overrides are also copied to the output directory.

 # Tensor format